icheung487/Final_Project/README.md

 ✓ Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
 #### <br><b>- Interactive Map via Leaflet</b>
-Displays Top 10 Most Visited Countries with 3 different types of layers: Top 10 Safest Cities, Confirmed Covid Cases, and Total Vaccinated.
+Displays Top 10 Most Visited Countries with 3 different types of maps (Streets, Satellite, and Dark Mode) and layers which are Top 10 Safest Cities, Confirmed Covid Cases, and Total Vaccinated.
-The dataset is interfaced with the JavaScript file from the Postgres database.
+The dataset is interfaced with the Postgres database converted to JSON -> JavaScript file.
 #### <b>- Hotel Information via Google API</b>
 Displays Hotel and Covid Information for Top 10 Safest Cities.
-THe dataset is interfaced with Jupyter from the Postgres database.
+THe dataset is interfaced from the Postgres database.

 ✓ Includes at least two tables (or collections, if using MongoDB)